davidmarshall15/nc_pg_news_filter/README.md

 **Step 3** creates the BEFORE INSERT TRIGGER on the news items table, this calls the function in step 2 to check the filter.

 ## Web access
-* Download index.php for a simple web form to insert, update and delete rows.
+* Download index.php and config.php for a simple web form to insert, update and delete rows.
-* The head of index.php requires updating with database access details.
+* Update config.php with database access details.
-* Security needs to be considered prior to using this file.
+* Security needs to be considered prior to using this.

 ![news-filter](https://github.com/user-attachments/assets/a6728d6f-03cc-4fbb-a6a7-142aaec7b756)